-AgBiotechNet is the complete agricultural biotechnology information service that can help you to find international literature on genetic engineering, molecular genetics and tissue culture of plants and animals.
+AgBiotechNet is the complete complete online agricultural biotechnology information service that covers transgenics and tissue culture of plants and animals.
 AgBiotechNet gives rapid access to agricultural biotechnology and biosafety information.
 The site hosts information that maps and mirrors the latest research developments in key areas of agricultural biotechnology - giving the content a real research currency.
 Coverage includes: